This guide- all about going vegan for beginners, is written by both a vegan identifying dietitian!

 That’s because it is possible to get vitamin D from the sun.

-However, depending on how much time you spend outside, where you live, or how dark or light your skin is, your absorption can vary (not to mention the concerns associated with too much sun exposure, including sunburns and skin cancer).
+Also, depending on how much time you spend outside, where you live, or how dark or light your skin is, your absorption can vary.

 There are vegan sources of vitamin D, such UV treated mushrooms, fortified vegan vitamin D in some breakfast cereals and orange juice, nut or soymilks, but many of us probably aren’t eating enough of these foods to get all the vitamin D we need.